fmtn/a/README.md

  -P,--pass <arg>               Password to connect to broker -p,--put <arg>                Put a message.
 Specify data. if starts with
+                               @, a file is assumed and loaded -R,--read-folder <arg>        Read files in folder and put to queue.
+Sent files are deleted!
+Specify path and a filename.
+Wildcards are supported '*' and
+                               '?'.
+If no path is given, current directory is assumed.
-                               @, a file is assumed and loaded -r,--reply-to <arg>           Set reply to destination, i.e. queue:reply -s,--selector <arg>           Browse or get with selector -T,--no-transaction-support   Set to disable transactions if not
+ -r,--reply-to <arg>           Set reply to destination, i.e. queue:reply
+ -s,--selector <arg>           Browse or get with selector -T,--no-transaction-support   Set to disable transactions if not